Fantastic News

 Flamingo Images / Shutterstock.com

 When you’re moving from Sydney to Melbourne, you will have to notify a lot of government and non-government organisations.
-After all, you’d want to end all your recurring contracts, change your address in order to receive your letters and updating your information with the appropriate organisations.
+After all, you’d want to end all your recurring contracts, change your address in order to receive your letters and update your information with the appropriate organisations.

 Changing home address

-Victoria allows for online update of your address, however, it’s always best to make sure your address is properly updated.
+Victoria allows for online updates of your address, however, it’s always best to make sure your address is properly updated.
 Give your local government a call in order to be sure everything is set up properly.

 Pet registration